yarkhano/CAG-Project-API/README.md

-# The CAG API Project Using FastApi
+# The CAG Fast API Project

 This project is a backend API developed using FastAPI.
 It gives you the ability to chat with your documents by uploading them and asking questions based on their content.